AppraiseQA/appraise/examples/fixture-types.md

 # Fixture types

+> Note: this page is a fully executable spec for the options it demonstrates.
+If you are reading this on GitHub, it will render the page nicely and hide all the technical details, so check out the raw markdown to see the actual test configuration.

 Fixtures are the link between the examples and the system under test.
 They automate *how* an example should be checked.
 Each example can define how it should be executed using two parameters:

 * `fixture` names the function to use for processing examples.